 Admission Requirements

-All applicants will submit GRE scores, two letters of recommendation, and a personal statement addressing their reasons for pursuing a graduate degree in international affairs and discussing their plans and goals.
+All applicants will submit two letters of recommendation, a current resume or CV, and a statement of purpose.
 Applicants must submit official transcripts from all post-secondary institutions attended.

 The language of instruction at Penn State is English.
 English proficiency test scores (TOEFL/IELTS) may be required for international applicants.
 See GCAC-305 Admission Requirements for International Students for more information.

-Applicants with a score of 19 or higher on the speaking section of the TOEFL Internet-based test will be considered for admission, though a score of 23 or higher is desirable.
+Applicants with a minimum TOEFL total score of 80 with a score of 19 or higher on the speaking section of the TOEFL Internet-based test will be considered for admission, though a score of 23 or higher is desirable.

 Admissions will be based on a review of all submitted materials and spaces will be offered to the best qualified applicants, taking into account academic achievement, relevant work experience and other indices of aptitude for advanced study in international affairs.